-Large and accessible Employment Areas, for the provision of industrial, manufacturing and warehousing uses, supported Vaughan's emergence as an employment leader in the Greater Golden Horseshoe.
+Large and accessible Employment Areas, for the provision of industrial, manufacturing and warehousing uses, supported Vaughan's emergence as an employment leader.
 These Employment Areas will continue to play a critical role in Vaughan's economic base, especially as the Highway 400 North lands and the West Vaughan Employment Area lands are developed.
-Employment Areas accommodate uses that are not appropriate in Strategic Growth Areas or Community Areas, such as those uses that create noise or vibration, require very large lot sizes, require frequent truck access for goods movement and loading, and are best located near Provincial highways and rail infrastructure to support efficient goods movement.
-To remain viable, Employment Areas should be maintained as large, un-fragmented areas that allow flexibility for growth and change, offer protection from more sensitive land uses and provide for a range of employment-supportive uses that primarily support the businesses and employees of the employment area.
+Employment Areas accommodate uses that are not appropriate in Strategic Growth Areas or Community Areas, such as those uses that create noise or vibration, require very large lot sizes, require frequent truck access for goods movement and loading, and are best located near Provincial highways and rail Infrastructure to support efficient goods movement.
+To remain viable, Employment Areas should be maintained as large, un-fragmented areas that allow flexibility for growth and change, offer protection from more Sensitive Land Uses and provide for a range of Employment-Supportive Uses that primarily support the businesses and employees of the Employment Area.

-Job growth outside of Employment Areas will occur primarily in mixed-use areas, and mostly Strategic Growth Areas, due to increasingly dense populations, significant transit and infrastructure investments, and large capacity for growth in those areas.
-Strategic Growth Areas will accommodate non-industrial employment activities that are more compatible with residential uses, and will provide opportunities to support many of Vaughan's economic sectors, such as office uses, retail, tourism and cultural industries.
+Job growth outside of Employment Areas will occur primarily in mixed-use areas, and mostly Strategic Growth Areas, due to increasingly dense populations, significant transit and Infrastructure investments, and large capacity for growth in those areas.
+Strategic Growth Areas will accommodate non-industrial employment activities that are more Compatible with residential uses, and will provide opportunities to support many of Vaughan's economic sectors, such as office uses, Retail, tourism and cultural industries.